xavierpuigf/watch_and_help/README.md

 ## Dataset
 We include a dataset of environments and activities that agents have to perform in them.
 During the **Watch** phase and the training of the **Help** phase, we use a dataset of 5 environments.
 When evaluating the **Help** phase, we use a dataset of 2 held out environments.

 The **Watch** phase consists of a set of episodes in 5 environments showing Alice performing the task.
-These episodes were generated using a planner, and they can be downloaded [here]().
-The training and testing splits for this phase can be found in [datasets/watch_scenes_split.json](datasets/watch_scenes_split.json).
+These episodes were generated using a planner, and they can be downloaded [here](http://wednesday.csail.mit.edu/frames/data_acquisition/SyntheticStories/MultiAgent/challenge/release_final/data/watch_data.zip).
+The training and testing split information can be found in `datasets/watch_scenes_split.json`.

 The **Help** phase, contains a set of environments and tasks definitions.
 You can find the *train* and *test* datasets used in `dataset/train_env_set_help.pik` and `dataset/test_env_set_help.pik`.
 Note that the *train* environments are independent, whereas the *test* environments match the tasks in the **Watch** test split.